 General Administrative/Office Support Volunteers for our Counseling Office.

-Assist our Clinic and Office Staff with administrative tasks for our counseling clinic, development office, or Safe Parking office.
+Assist our Clinic and Office Staff with administrative and/or data entry tasks for our counseling clinic, development office, or Safe Parking office.
 Obtain experience working in a nonprofit, counseling, and office environment.

 NBCC IN-KIND WISH LIST

-For Counseling Clinic: Paint, drapery & wall hangings, Indoor plants, plant stands, Floor and table lamps New/gently-used office and living room furniture for individual therapy rooms.
+For Counseling Clinic: Paint, drapery & wall hangings, wall art, indoor plants, plant stands, area rugs, new/gently-used office and living room furniture for individual therapy rooms and administrative offices.
+Locking file cabinets for administrative use.
+Newer Windows desktop or laptop computers.

 New Beginnings Counseling Center is a 501(c)3 charitable organization serving the residents of Santa Barbara County.
 Your donation today is tax-deductible to the fullest extent allowable by law.
 Thank you for your support!